Master Documentarian Ken Burns shares his love of story with up and coming filmmakers.

 Burns finds that sometimes a complicated tale is the tale that’s most worth telling.
 For example, provide rich characters who are good but flawed and villains who have identifiable motivations.
 Because this will connect with the audience.

-Watch the full video of Burns passionately talking about his love of story in the full video below.
+Watch the full video of Ken Burns passionately talking about his love of story in the clip below.

-To help tell your stories cinematically, check out PowerProduction’s line of storyboard software and begin to make better movies today.
+To tell your compelling stories, check out PowerProduction’s line of storyboard software and start your journey to making better movies today using techniques like Ken Burns.